How Is Poor Posture Impacting Your Neck?

 This is What Happens to The Joints When You Slouch

-When we "slouch" or relax into a upper trunk flexed position with the mid neck in an extended position we smash these facet or shingle joints down on themselves and make the tunnels for the nerves smaller.
+When we "slouch" or relax into a upper trunk flexed position with the mid neck in an extended position we smash these facet, or shingle joints, down on themselves and make the tunnels for the nerves smaller.

 Just by relaxing into that position we create closing down and compression of those joints and spaces.
 This compromises circulation and can lead to stiffening of the tissue to feel stuck in this position.
-Like the bad tire pressure, it may not hurt now or for a very long time but it is causing breakdown nonetheless.
+Like the bad tire pressure, it may not hurt now or for a very long time, but it is causing breakdown nonetheless.

 Muscles

-In order for muscles to function how they are supposed to and not have pain they have to maintain their ideal length.
+In order for muscles to function how they are supposed to, and not have pain, they have to maintain their ideal length.
 If they are too short we feel stiff and have limited movement in a specific direction.
 If they are too long or in a lengthened position they can become inhibited, or less able to be active and do their job.

 A lesser commonly known muscle group or layer is the suboccipital muscles or the "upper cervical" muscles.

-This is What Happens to The Muscles When You Slouch
+This is What Happens to The Muscles When You Slouch (Poor posture and how its impacting your neck)

-When we "slouch" or relax into an upper trunk flexed position with the upper neck in and extended position we hang out in a position that shortens those two large muscles and muscle groups.
+When we "slouch" or relax into an upper trunk flexed position with the upper neck in an extended position we hang out in a position that shortens those two large muscles and muscle groups.
 Shortened muscles tend to get stiff and sensitive.
 This is usually the point where the person notices there is something off and feel they need to stretch or change positions.
 If you've waited until you have pain to move, you've waited too long.

-Its like your grandmother told you when you made a sour face.
-Your going to stay that way if you don't be careful.
+Its like your grandmother told you when you made a sour face "Your going to stay that way if you don't be careful."
 She was right.
 When we slouch, we are going to stay that way if we are not careful.

 Let's think long neck, open those joint spaces, and lengthen those suboccipital muscles.